soypat/rebed/README.md

 // Recreate FS without modifying existing files rebed.Patch(bdFS,"")

+// Runs Patch if no conflicting file is found, else error. err := rebed.Create(bdFS,"")

 /* Walk allows you operate on each file as you wish */
 ```